dbsrv/ansible-automation-agent/README.md

 ```

 Alternative:
 If the host is in prod and does not have internet access, you can install Ansible on a (Linux) jumpbox.
-Or alternatively, download and extract this zipped Ansible repo to the jumpbox, then transfer to the host in prod:
+Or alternatively, download zipped Ansible package to the jumpbox, then transfer to the host in prod:
 <url>

-Do a yum localinstall:
+After transfer to the host in prod, do a yum localinstall:
 ```bash
 sudo mkdir ansiblepkg
 sudo tar -zxvf ansiblepkg.tar.gz ansiblepkg/